Actively Recruiting

 - Psychiatric disorders

-- Work leave or disability compensation suspected of simulating worse health condition
+- Work leave due to disability or reduced income assistance when simulating worse health condition

 AI-Screening